 Enjoy reading about this Ella to Kandy train journey?
 Then pin it!

-Photo credits: 3 to 6 and 8 © Janice and George Mucalov, SandInMySuitcase
+Photo credits: 4 to 8 © Janice and George Mucalov, SandInMySuitcase